Cjaker/zerobot-docs/docs/lua_scripting/functions/engine.md

 -- @param scriptName (string) - The name of the script to unload.
 This name is based on "Enabled Scripts" list in "Scripting" tab.
 -- @return (boolean) - Returns true if the script was unloaded successfully, false if the script doesn't exists. function Engine.unloadScript(scriptName)

+--- Reload specific script.
+--- This function is a wrapper around the external function engineReloadScript.
+--- @param scriptName (string) - The name of the script to reload.
+This name is based on "Enabled Scripts" list in "Scripting" tab.
+--- @return (boolean) - Returns true if the script was reloaded successfully, false if the script doesn't exists. function Engine.reloadScript(scriptName)

+--- Load specific configuration by name.
+For privacy reasons we don't have a function to list available configurations.
+--- This function is a wrapper around the external function engineLoadConfig.
+--- @param config (string) - The name of the config file to load.
+This name is based on available configurations list in "Settings" tab. function Engine.loadConfig(config)

+--- Check if a specific script is loaded.
+--- This function is a wrapper around the external function engineIsScriptLoaded.
+--- @param scriptName (string) - The name of the script to check.
+This name is based on "Enabled Scripts" list in "Scripting" tab.
+--- @return (boolean) - Returns true if the script is loaded, false otherwise. function Engine.isScriptLoaded(scriptName)
 ```